kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 > Commutative layers essentially sort changes in the cache's data structure as
 > they are applied.

-When the earliest result in the stack of layers is resolved from the API, then that layer is squashed into the "base layer".
-Since all of these layers are tables of scalars and relations, this is the equivalent of copying each entry down to the base layer, so they're squashed and cleaned up continuously.
+When the earliest result in the stack of layers (the lowest in "FILO" order) is resolved from the API, then that layer is committed or rather "squashed" into the base layer.
+Since all of these layers are tables of scalars and relations, this is the equivalent of copying each entry down to the base layer, so they're cleaned up continuously.
 Optimistic layers also participate in this structure and are different in that they may already contain optimistic values when they're created.

 As the cache now reads values from this layered data structure, when it looks up an entry in the layered tables it will start with the latest layer on top and cascade down into the